-<groupname>: If you have created some groups, e.g. "securitysensitive", then checkboxes will appear here to allow you to add users to, or remove them from, these groups.

-- canconfirm: This field is only used if you have enabled the "unconfirmed" status.
+- < groupname>: If you have created some groups, e.g. "securitysensitive", then checkboxes will appear here to allow you to add users to, or remove them from, these groups.
+The first checkbox gives the user the ability to add and remove other users as members of this group.
+The second checkbox adds the user himself as a member of the group. - canconfirm: This field is only used if you have enabled the "unconfirmed" status.
 If you enable this for a user, that user can then move bugs from "Unconfirmed" to a "Confirmed" status (e.g.: "New" status). - creategroups: This option will allow a user to create and destroy groups in Bugzilla. - editbugs: Unless a user has this bit set, they can only edit those bugs for which they are the assignee or the reporter.
 Even if this option is unchecked, users can still add comments to bugs. - editcomponents: This flag allows a user to create new products and components, as well as modify and destroy those that have no bugs associated with them.
 If a product or component has bugs associated with it, those bugs must be moved to a different product or component before Bugzilla will allow them to be destroyed. - editkeywords: If you use Bugzilla's keyword functionality, enabling this feature allows a user to create and destroy keywords.
-As always, the keywords for existing bugs containing the keyword the user wishes to destroy must be changed before Bugzilla will allow it to die. - editusers: This flag allows a user to do what you're doing right now: edit other users.
+As always, the keywords for existing bugs containing the keyword the user wishes to destroy must be changed before Bugzilla will allow it to die.

+- editusers: This flag allows a user to do what you're doing right now: edit other users.
 This will allow those with the right to do so to remove administrator privileges from other users or grant them to themselves.
-Enable with care. - tweakparams: This flag allows a user to change Bugzilla's Params (using editparams.cgi.) - <productname>: This allows an administrator to specify the products in which a user can see bugs.
+Enable with care. - tweakparams: This flag allows a user to change Bugzilla's Params (using editparams.cgi.) - can see bugs.
 If you turn on the "makeproductgroups" parameter in the Group Security Panel in the Parameters page, then Bugzilla creates one group per product (at the time you create the product), and this group has exactly the same name as the product itself.
 Note that for products that already exist when the parameter is turned on, the corresponding group will not be created.
 The user must still have the "editbugs" privilege to edit bugs in these products.